CityScope/CS_Brix/docsource/source/tutorial.rst

 Deploy your indicator
 ---------------------

 Finally, once you have build a series of indicators, the right way to deploy them is to use the :class:`brix.Handler` class.
 A :class:`brix.Handler` object should be the go-to connection to the table and will handle all possible exceptions.
 The two most important methods are :func:`brix.Handler.add_indicators` which takes a list of :class:`brix.Indicator` objects and connects them to the table, and :func:`brix.Handler.listen` that is a method that runs continuously waiting for updates in the CityScope table.
-This method creates its own thread by default, to free up the main thread in case the user needs to connect to other tables.
+This method can also creates its own thread, to free up the main thread in case the user needs to connect to other tables (by setting ``new_thread=True``).
 The example below assumes you have already defined indicators named Density, Diversity and Proximity in a file named ``myindicators.py``.

 ::